metal3d/docker-auto-dnsmasq/README.md

 For secured systems that have firewall activated (firewalld, iptables...), it's possible that Docker network addresses cannot contact your "docker0" IP on DNS port.
 That problem can happen when you will use docker-compose (that creates networks to isolate containers).

-To test if you can contact the DNS from docker container in "docker network":
+To test if you can contact the DNS from the docker containers in "docker network":

 ```bash
 $ docker network create demo